josephGZC/airbnb_revenue_analysis/README.md

 - Professional hosts lead with 62% of listings, followed by single owners who contribute 21.2%, while hosts with 2-5 units account for 16%.

-- From 2019 to 2021, there was an overall increase in quarterly nightly rates across all host types; however, a decrease in nightly rates is observed in 2022 across all quarters.
+- From 2019 to 2021, there was an overall increase in quarterly nightly rates across all host types.
+However, a decrease in nightly rates is observed in 2022 across all quarters.
 <table cellspacing="0" cellpadding="0">
   <tr>
     <td style="border: 1px solid white; padding: 0px 5px 2px 0px;">